-How 3D Printing in Alumide Really Works
+How 3D Printing In Alumide Really Works

 Is it plastic?
 Is it a metal?
 Alumide is both at the same time!
-This 3D printing material combines the design flexibility of polyamide (SLS) with the shine of aluminum.
-The final 3D prints are polyamide (SLS) models with a metallic-looking surface.
-It’s your all-time favorite polyamide with a sparkle!
+This 3D printing material combines the design flexibility of Polyamide (SLS) with the shine of aluminum.
+The final 3D prints are Polyamide (SLS) models with a metallic-looking surface.
+It’s your all-time favorite Polyamide with a sparkle!

-Adding a Sparkle to Polyamide
+Adding a sparkle to Polyamide

-Alumide is a blend of polyamide (SLS) with aluminum powder.
-While the polyamide gives alumide the properties of a rigid plastic material, the aluminum in it gives the printed part a matte and metallic-looking surface that can also resist high temperatures and is slightly porous.
+Alumide is a blend of Polyamide (SLS) with Aluminum powder.
+While the Polyamide provides properties of a rigid plastic material, the Aluminum gives off a matte and metallic-looking surface that can also resist high temperatures and is slightly porous.

 A picture (or a video) is worth a thousand words!
 Watch this video to understand how Laser Sintering works.

-3D Design Tips for Alumide
+3D design tips for Alumide

-When designing for 3D printing there are some design tips that you should consider in order to get a flawless 3D print in alumide.
+When designing for 3D printing there are some design tips that you should consider in order to get a flawless 3D print in Alumide.

-- Maximum size: Models in alumide can be 650x330x560mm when choosing a natural finish, and 270x150x150mm for dyed models.
+- Maximum size: Models can be 650x330x560mm for a natural finish, and 270x150x150mm for dyed models.

 Read the Design Guides for Alumide on our website carefully in order to avoid surprises when you order your 3D prints online.